 - Species interaction effects alone can account for likely trends in the abundances of major Antarctic predator species over the past 50 or so years, though not without some difficulty.
-Accordingly one cannot as yet conclude that the effects of environmental change in addition are essential to explain these trends. - Species interaction effects impact the dynamics of these predators in ways that differ from what might be anticipated in a conventional single-species harvesting context, and so that they need to be better understood and taken into account in management decisions.
-Fin whales, for example, need to be considered in the context that they may effectively have been the first beneficiaries of the krill surplus, bought about by early heavy harvesting of blue whales. - It is not sufficient to consider the interactions between the Antarctic baleen whales and krill alone.
-The major seal species, at least, need also to be taken into account explicitly, and probably in addition some other predator species. - There are major differences in the historic dynamics of the Atlantic/Indian and Pacific regions, with appreciable changes in abundance in the former while the latter has been relatively stable by comparison. - The severe depletion of fur seals by harvesting over the turn of the 18th Century had quantitatively much less impact than that of the larger baleen whale species during the middle decades of the 20th Century. - Accounting for likely population trends through species interaction effects suggests that baleen whale species can manifest relatively fast dynamics (sustainable yield rates typically showing maxima closer to 10% than 1%) (see Figure 16). - Nevertheless in the absence of future harvesting, blue whales in the Atlantic/Indian region are predicted to need some three to four centuries to recover to their pre-exploitation level (see Figure 8), essentially because they also need to outcompete other predators which initially recover faster.
+Accordingly one cannot as yet conclude that the effects of environmental change in addition are essential to explain these trends. - Species interaction effects impact the dynamics of these predators in ways that differ from what might be anticipated in a conventional single-species harvesting context, and so that they need to be better understood and taken into account in management decisions. - It is not sufficient to consider the interactions between the Antarctic baleen whales and krill alone.
+The major seal species, at least, needalso to be taken into account explicitly, and possibly in addition some other predator species. - There are major differences in the historic dynamics of the Atlantic/Indian and Pacific regions, with appreciable changes in abundance in the former while the latter has been relatively stable by comparison. - The severe depletion of fur seals by harvesting over the turn of the 18th Century had quantitatively much less impact than that of the larger baleen whale species during the middle decades of the 20th Century. - Accounting for likely population trends through species interaction effects suggests that baleen whale species can manifest relatively fast dynamics (sustainable yield rates typically showing maxima closer to 10% than 1%) (see Figure 16). - Nevertheless in the absence of future harvesting, blue whales in the Atlantic/Indian region are predicted to need some three to four centuries to recover to their pre-exploitation level (see Figure 8), essentially because they also need to outcompete other predators which initially recover faster. - Density dependent mortality is a necessary feature of the model, but problematic given the absence of independent bases to inform on likely values for the associated ( $\eta$ ) parameters. - The VPA-based indication of 1970 or thereabout as the time of a maximum minke whale numbers is difficult to explain within the model, as the larger baleen whale species have hardly commenced recovery at that stage, so that highish values of density dependent mortality have to be postulated for minke whales which consequently are out-competed by seals as krill abundance starts to decline. - Crabeater seals appear to play a key role in the dynamics of the system (though this may in part reflect the model "using" them also as a surrogate for other bird, squid and fish species not explicitly included).
+More reliable information on abundance and its trend for this species is a particular priority. - Laws' (1977) estimate of the krill "surplus" seems to have been too high, primarily as a result of his failing to allow for likely decreased feeding rates given a lower krill abundance prior to the onset of large scale commercial whaling in the Antarctic.